Clearer acceleration and lateral force feedback in Protern

 • The build-up and release of acceleration through the turn is easier to follow

-The improved acceleration data has enabled us to release the following new overlays in Protern Video:
+The improved acceleration data has enabled the following overlays in Protern Video:

-• Single videos: Acceleration & Path - Acceleration projected on the athlete's line for single videos
+• Single videos: Acceleration and Path, acceleration projected on the athlete's line

 Lateral g overlay

-Another big improvement is in the lateral g overlay.
+Another major improvement is in the lateral g overlay.

 Previously, small speed variations could dominate the overlay, making it harder to explain what the skier was actually doing in the turn.